fznwebdesign/jSnake/README.md

 ## Score Board

-There is also a Score Board included on the plugin (not enabled by default), here you can track who's winning the match.
+There is also a Score Board included on the plugin (not enabled by default), there, you can track who's winning the match.

 ## CSS Customization